 While sleep apnea is typically associated with loud snoring and gasps for air in the middle of the night, it’s important to also be on the lookout for other common signs such as:

 - Morning headaches

-If you notice these signs, we highly recommend seeking a diagnosis.
-Even if you don’t have sleep apnea, you may have some other sleep disorder that we can help you with.
+If you experience any of these symptoms, we highly recommend contacting our office so one of our doctors can give you a proper diagnosis.
+Even if you don’t have sleep apnea, you may have some other form of sleep disorder that we can help treat.